imgVOID/autograding-api/README.md

 # Autograding API
 🚀 Fast and asynchronous API for **automated grading of code assignments:**
-1. *Based on the FastAPI and Python Docker SDK.*
+1. *Based on FastAPI and Python Docker SDK.*
-2. *Separated one-time Docker containers for the user input check.*
+2. *Separate disposable Docker containers for validating user input.*
-3. *Totally RESTful (CRUD) API for use with a custom frontend.*
+3. *Fully RESTful (CRUD) API for use with a custom frontend.*